AdamDavidson1/4klift/assets/README.md

 ### Components

-Components for **fklift**...
+Components for **fklift** maintain the **4klift Component** logo while updating their title.
+Component title graphics should always be horizontal (title left, separator, 4klift component logo right).

 ### Fonts

-The typeface used for **4klift** is Comfortaa by Johan Aakerlund, available on [Google Fonts](https://fonts.google.com/specimen/Comfortaa "Google Fonts") and licensed under the [Open Font License](http://scripts.sil.org/OFL_web "Open Font License").
-You will need this font if you create any logos for 4klift Components.
+The typeface used for **4klift** is Comfortaa by Johan Aakerlund, available on [Google Fonts][Comfortaa] and licensed under the [Open Font License](http://scripts.sil.org/OFL_web "Open Font License").
+You will need this font to create any logos for 4klift Components.

 ### Style Guide